WodifyLLC/DynamoDB-Lambda-Helper/README.md

 A Filter has the following properties

-1. Attribute _string_
-  1. The Column or field we want to filter on.
+1. Attribute _string_ (The Column or field we want to filter on.)
-2. Operation _string_
-  1. How we want to filter against that Attribute.
+2. Operation _string_ (How we want to filter against that Attribute.)
-3. CompareValue _string or integer_
-  1. What value we want to use for the comparison.
+3. CompareValue _string or integer_ (What value we want to use for the comparison.)

 Here&#39;s an example of how to fetch all records that are between two ages.
-It&#39;s the SQL equivalent to writing SELECT \* FROM rescue\_dogs WHERE Age \&gt; 3 AND Age \&lt; 10.
+It&#39;s the SQL equivalent to writing `SELECT * FROM rescue_dogs WHERE Age > 3 AND Age < 10`.

 ```
 {